 “This delicious and thoughtful book is almost as good as going to Ireland yourself.
 Through the eyes of insightful women traveling together, you’ll feel as if you are with them in a stone chamber as the autumn equinox light enters it, or visiting the sacred well of Brigid, or tramping along the green, rain-soaked hills.
 A must-read."

 - MARY DINGEE FILMORE, author of An Address in Amsterdam

 “Sacred Stone, Sacred Water is a blessing, offering undeniable beauty and magic.
 The earth, sky, light, river and stones speak their holy language through the words and images of these wise and gifted women who made a pilgrimage to Ireland to know the Old Ones in this life.”

 - DEENA METZGER, author of A Rain of Night Birds and Writing For Your Life

 “A gorgeous book...From meeting modern stone diviners, to finding the hag-godess Cailleach, to tromps across wet moss to greet old stones, Sacred Stone, Sacred Water is a document of a life-altering journey.
 It reveals the beautiful mystery of an ancient tradition, and the power of ancestral land in sourcing what's essential now.”

 - SONYA LEA, author of Wondering Who You Are

-PHOTOS from our Santa Cruz Book Release Reading & Celebration
+PHOTOS AND VIDEO from our Santa Cruz Book Release Reading & Celebration

 Sat, April 13, 2019, 7pm, Pacific Cultural Center